turnbullpress/aom-rails/README.md

 rvm use 2.6.3 --default
 ```

-To check the installed ruby version run the following command:
+To check the installed Ruby version run the following command:
 ```
 ruby -v
 ```